X

 What is permaculture and how do you incorporate it into your garden?

-Kitchen gardens with mostly annual vegetables are of course quite different from the natural ecosystem, but even here there are lessons we can adopt from nature.
+Kitchen gardens with mostly annual vegetables are, of course, quite different from the natural ecosystem, but even here, there are lessons we can adopt from nature.
 For me, the most important techniques are no-dig and the use of mulch.
-Together they are natural ways to gradually build a healthy, well-structured soil teeming with life.”
+Together, they are natural ways to gradually build a healthy, well-structured soil teeming with life.”

 “I’m always trying to increase diversity by planting vegetables in polycultures instead of monocultures.
 Not only does it help to prevent disease and pest damage, but these polycultures can also be very pretty too.”